-- (2) All windows that face a rear yard adjoining a rear yard of an adjacent property that are located within 15 feet of the shared property line shall be clerestory (minimum of 6.5 feet above the finished floor height), except that this standard does not apply if a structure on the adjacent property does not have any non-clerestory windows on the building elevation that faces the ADU.
-Windows, other than clerestory, may be allowed on the building elevation that faces the rear yard adjoining a rear yard of an adjacent property following submittal of an application for and approval of a discretionary Design Review application by the Zoning Administrator or with written approval from the adjacent property owner that faces the window(s). - (j) Setbacks.
-ADUs shall be subject to the following requirements related to setbacks: - (1) No setback shall be required for an existing living area or accessory structure that is fully or partially converted to an ADU, or for a structure constructed in the same location and to the same or smaller dimensions as an existing living area or accessory structure that is fully or partially converted to an ADU. - (2) Setbacks of four feet from the side and rear lot lines are required for an ADU that is not converted from an existing structure or a new structure constructed in the same location and to the same dimensions as an existing structure. - (k) Flood Plain.
-An attached or detached ADU located in the flood plain shall comply with Chapter 15.36 of the Municipal Code. - (l) Adequate Services.
+- (f) Setbacks.
+ADUs shall be subject to the following requirements related to setbacks: - (1) No setback shall be required for an existing living area or accessory structure that is fully or partially converted to an ADU, or for a structure constructed in the same location and to the same or smaller dimensions as an existing living area or accessory structure that is fully or partially converted to an ADU. - (2) Setbacks of four feet from the side and rear lot lines are required for an ADU that is not converted from an existing structure or a new structure constructed in the same location and to the same dimensions as an existing structure. - (3) No front setback shall be applied that would preclude the development of an 800 square foot ADU with at least four foot side and rear setbacks. - (g) Flood Plain.
+An attached or detached ADU located in the flood plain shall comply with Chapter 15.36 of the Municipal Code. - (h) Adequate Services.
 The proposed method of water supply and sewage disposal for the ADU/JADU must be provided, as well as service availability from any associated electric and gas provider for the lot.
 Letters of service availability must be provided by the appropriate utilities service provider(s) for the lot.
-The property owner must also demonstrate existing or future legal access. - (m) Prior Discretionary Approvals.
-The ADU shall not conflict with any other requirements associated with prior land use entitlements (e.g. Design Review, Nonconformity Permit) granted for the subject property, unless such requirements have been amended through required approval processes.
+The property owner must also demonstrate existing or future legal access. - (i) Prior Discretionary Approvals.
+Subject to the requirements set forth in Section 18.42.040 related to unpermitted ADUs constructed prior to January 1, 2028, the ADU shall not conflict with any other requirements associated with prior land use entitlements (e.g. Design Review, Nonconformity Permit) granted for the subject property, unless such requirements have been amended through required approval processes.
 (Ord.
+727 (part), 2024; Ord.
 708 (part), 2020; Ord.
 703 (part), 2020).